 Ticks are more than just creepy; they can spread a number of different diseases that affect both pets and people.
-Ticks can transmit Lyme disease, ehrlichiosis, Rocky Mountain spotted fever, anaplasmosis, hepatozoonosis, and babesiosis and no prevention is 100% effective 100% of the time.
+Ticks can transmit microorganisms that cause Lyme disease, ehrlichiosis, Rocky Mountain spotted fever, anaplasmosis, hepatozoonosis, and babesiosis and no prevention is 100% effective 100% of the time.
 So what can you do to protect your pets and your family from tick-borne diseases?
 Learn the risks below, then about the importance of annual testing, and see more about parasite screening and prevention at Beware the Bug.

 Canine ehrlichiosis is a relatively new disease and comes in multiple forms that are often specific to different U.S. regions.
-The disease is caused by a type of bacteria called rickettsia, which can affect people (and cats) as well.
+The disease is caused by a type of bacteria called Ehrlichia, which can affect people (and cats) as well.
 Learn more about different forms of ehrlichiosis or see the number of reported cases in dogs in your area.

 Canine anaplasmosis can be found throughout the United States, primarily in the northeastern, mid-Atlantic, and north-central states, as well as California.
 Caused by a bacteria transmitted from ticks that have previously bitten host animals such as deer and rodents , anaplasmosis can cause joint pain, high fever, and more.
 Find out more about symptoms, diagnosis, and treatment of canine anaplasmosis or see the number of reported cases of canine anaplasmosis in your area.